-At this part of the home buying process, you’ve assessed your finances, sat down with a real estate agent to talk about the current market, and done some online shopping.
+At this part of the home buying process, you’ve assessed your finances, sat down with a real estate agent to talk about the current market, and have done some online shopping.
 This is the point where you apply for a mortgage.
 But before you do, what types of lenders are out there?
 And which of these types is right for you?
-Here we break down some of the different types of lenders and explain some of the terminology you’ll hear around lending.
+Here we break down some of the different types of lenders and explain some of the terminologies you’ll hear around lending.

 The Difference Between Mortgage Lenders and Mortgage Brokers

 Mortgage brokers work with multiple lenders on your behalf to get you the best possible mortgage rates and terms.
 The broker does not do any of the actual lending, just aids in the process of getting the mortgage signed.
-Mortgage brokers are agents, and after the deal is signed, they’re part in the process is finished.
+Mortgage brokers are agents, and after the deal is signed, their part in the process is finished.

 Wholesale vs. Retail Lenders

 Wholesale lenders are distinct in that very little of their lending is “client-facing” and they work mostly through third parties and mortgage brokers.
 Most wholesale lenders are large banks that farm out the application, qualification, and lending parts of the process to smaller firms.

 The retail lender is, as opposed to the wholesale lender, “client-facing.”
 These are companies that do not loan through third parties.
 Smaller banks, credit unions, and mortgage bankers all count among examples.

 Warehouse lenders are mortgage companies that loan to other mortgage companies.
 This helps new or smaller lenders originate their loans, and provide short-term lines of credit.

 Mortgage bankers use their own funds or funds from a warehouse lender to originate a loan.
 Once originated, the mortgage banker can keep the mortgage in a portfolio or sell it to an investor on the secondary market, mainly for the purpose of collecting the fees associated with the mortgage.